 Well, when you would require funding and how much largely depends upon the type and nature of the business.
 However, once you realized the need for funds, you must analyze the different sources of funds or finance available.

-Below is a comprehensive guide that helps you “explore the best possible options to raise funds for start-up business”.
+Below is a comprehensive guide that helps you “best possible options to raise funds for start-up business”.
 Some of these options are for Indian entrepreneurs, but similar alternatives are available in other countries as well.

 1. Bootstrapping your startup business